digint/btrbk/README.md

 Your contributions are welcome!

-If you would like to contribute or found bugs:
+If you would like to contribute or have found bugs:

 - Visit the [btrbk project page on GitHub] and use the [issues tracker] there.